 Everything you need to know about the Erasmus+ programme

-It is not a requirement to speak Spanish, most companies will speak English and our partners in Spain all speak English.
-We provide a Spanish Language course and living in Seville you will soon pick up the basics!
+It is not a requirement to speak Spanish, most companies will speak English and our partners in Spain and Portugal all speak English.
+We provide a Spanish or Portuguese Language course and by living in Seville or Lisbon you will soon pick up the basics!